Frequently Asked Questions

 Therapy is an investment in yourself and your well-being.
 My services are considered "out-of-network" for insurance, meaning you are responsible for the fee at the time of service.
 This allows me to spend more time on your care instead of on the phone with insurance companies.

-Initial diagnostic evaluations are $180; Follow-up sessions are $165 for individual therapy and $180 for family therapy, all 50-minute therapy sessions.
-Longer sessions may be available upon request.
+Initial diagnostic evaluations are $200; Follow-up sessions are $175 for individual therapy and $185 for family therapy, all 50-minute therapy sessions.
+Longer sessions may be available upon request and are a slightly higher fee.
 I accept all major credit cards, including health savings cards.

 I care about making therapy accessible, so I have several reduced-cost "slots."
 Contact me to see if a sliding scale spot is available.
 If you are uninsured or need a sliding scale rate for any other reason, I recommend Open Path Collective for finding affordable mental health services.